-How to fill in your financial blind spots
+How to Fill In Your Financial Blind Spots

 Next, protect your money and access to credit.
 Here’s how:

-You can check your credit reports for free at AnnualCreditReport.com.
+You can check your credit reports for free by using AnnualCreditReport.com.
 Many personal finance sites and credit card issuers provide access to free credit scores.

 You don’t need to become a walking financial encyclopedia.
 There are things you may never need to know or that you can learn when they become relevant.
 Examples include: